The Author of the Ontology of Value Test, Natalia Bielczyk, Comments On Her Own Results and How They Fit Into Her Personal Development Plan.

 I also knew that once I was given more independence and autonomy to make my own projects and people on board as a senior researcher, I would be well-off.
 The whole problem would be: how to go through the complex and competitive Postdoc phase and get there first?

 Startups came next, right in the middle, close to 50%.
 This didn’t surprise me either, as a few years back I tried to start a career path as a core member of a startup.
 I wasn’t particularly excited but I was also not traumatized by this story.
 The whole experience left me with the feeling that it is a career that falls into the category of “maybe.”

-My Results Part 3: All My Personal Features As a Professional.
+My Results Part 3: My Personal Traits As a Professional.

 My results here also met my expectations for the most part.
 I am a type of a creative and independent person, highly focused on work in life, and acting intuitively.
 All this was clearly flashed out here.
 It wasn’t the case in the past but now, whenever I have a dilemma between my rational and intuitive mind, I listen to my intuitive mind.

 Conclusion, part 1: What Did I Take Out of the Ontology of Value Test For Yourself?
 How Did It Contribute To My Personal Development?

 Lastly, I took some time to digest my results.
 In general, they were spot on!
 I was shocked by numbers rather than the sequence of the value-building roles and preferred working environments in the ranking.